 As members of Leave No Trace, a non-profit organization that promotes responsible enjoyment of the outdoors by minimizing people’s impact on nature, Peak Planet integrates Leave No Trace principles into our training.
 Our staff understands the importance of keeping our mountain clean so that all visitors can enjoy it for years to come.
 We often pick up trash that other operators leave behind.

 We are committed to improving the working conditions of the porters on Kilimanjaro and have been a leader in porter welfare since our inception.
 Porters make the trips happen behind the scenes, so their well-being is a priority.
 That is why we are a member of Kilimanjaro Porters Assistance Project (KPAP).

-The Kilimanjaro Porters Assistance Project (KPAP) is registered as a Tanzanian non-profit organization since January 2003.
+Registered as a Tanzanian non-profit organization, the Kilimanjaro Porters Assistance Project (KPAP) has been operating since January 2003.
 KPAP is an initiative of the International Mountain Explorers Connection, a 501(c)3 nonprofit organization based out of Boulder, Colorado in the United States.